 Current trends indicate that while snorting and injecting remain the most common routes of cocaine administration, ingestion is still a method employed by some individuals.
 Data from emergency room visits and addiction treatment centers reveal that cocaine-related incidents often involve multiple routes of administration, with ingestion sometimes being a secondary or tertiary method.

-Professional insights from addiction specialists and medical toxicologists emphasize the importance of harm reduction strategies for individuals who use cocaine.
+Professional insights from addiction specialists and medical toxicologists point out the importance of harm reduction strategies for individuals who use cocaine.
 These strategies include providing education on the risks of cocaine use, promoting safer routes of administration (if abstinence is not possible), and offering access to naloxone, an opioid antagonist that can reverse the effects of fentanyl overdose.

 Tips and Expert Advice